vigneshv92/Machine-Learning/Notes/Deploying_Model_SageMaker.md

 #### Part A: Create an IAM Role for the Lambda function

 Since we want the Lambda function to call a SageMaker endpoint, we need to make sure that it has permission to do so.
 To do this, we will construct a role that we can later give the Lambda function.

+#### Part B: Create a Lambda function

+Now it is time to actually create the Lambda function.
+Remember from earlier that in order to process the user provided input and send it to our endpoint we need to gather two pieces of information:

+* The name of the endpoint, and
+* the vocabulary object.
+* We will copy these pieces of information to our Lambda function, after we create it.